 Since 1998, we have been working with our partners and local community members to design clean cookstoves that greatly reduce deadly indoor air pollution, deforestation, and high fuel costs.
 These cookstoves are designed according to specific cooking needs and cultural context, which is why they can look very different from country to country.
 However, all of these stoves have one important thing in common: they make cooking much safer for women and their families.

 Each cookstove decreases a family's need for firewood by 50-70%, as compared to standard open fire cooking, and reduces carbon emissions by at least 1.5 tons per year.
-When vented to the outside of the home, these improved cookstoves also decrease indoor air pollution, which is responsible for the death of 4.3 million people every year (World Health Organization, 2014).
-Our Clean Cookstove program is also unique because we build all of our stoves in-country, using locally sourced materials and creating much needed jobs within each program country.
+When vented to the outside of the home, these improved cookstoves also decrease indoor air pollution.
+Our clean cookstove program is unique because we build all of our stoves in-country, using locally sourced materials and creating much needed jobs within each program country.